olovm/cora-eclipse/readme.md

 <br>
 You are now ready to do a first startup of the environment.

+## if docker explorer do not show dockers
+update the docker plugin through the marketplace<br>
+(search for docker)

 ## Finishing up, your first startup of the environment
 Start the environment by running:</br>